BobyTheDragon/Bobys-Extras/README.md

 - Be nice... :)

 # License
-The mod and its code is distrubted under the MIT License.
+The mod and its code is distributed under the MIT License.
 If you do not know what that is, You can use this great place called Google :)